SFe-Team-was-taken/SFE/README.md

 - Unite proprietary extensions to the SoundFont format
 - Add the most requested features by soundfont developers
 - Enable sample libraries that we could never have imagined
 - Create a viable competitor to commercial sample library formats (Kontakt, etc.)
-- Allow intercompatibility between other open source sample library formats (such as SFZ)
+- Allow intercompatibility between SFZ (with sfec) and possibly other open formats

 ### Why does the specification not include everything?